UCL/RefbasedMI/README.md

 For an explanation of the Delta adjustment of imputed values see James Rogers SAS programs user-guide at https://missingdata.lshtm.ac.uk/files/2017/04/Five_Macros20171010.zip

-The R program does not provide the interim option available in Stata (where the individual has data observed later ) .

-It does have the methodvar option (where different imputation methods are individual-specific).

 # installation